Dr. Brent Furnish’s CV & Education in Functional Chiropractic Neurology in Louisville, KY

 Complete review of the structure and function of the cranial nerves with emphasis on their clinical syndromes.
 Applications and procedures specific to this area of the nervous system will be covered in detail both didactically and practically.

 Lobes of the Brain:

-Review the basic functions and structures associated with the frontal, parietal, temporal and occipital lobes.
-Methodology involving the use of optokinetic stimulations and other brain based diagnostics and therapeutics will be review.
+Review the basic functions and structures associated with the frontal, parietal, temporal, and occipital lobes.
+Methodology involving the use of optokinetic stimulations and other brain-based diagnostics and therapeutics will be reviewed.

 Presentation of a structured format in approaching the neurological examination.
-Emphasis will be placed on reviewing the most common syndromes one may encounter during the practical portions of the exam as well as methodology to understand and apply non Cartesian logic.
+Emphasis on reviewing the most common syndromes one may encounter during the practical portions of the exam as well as methodology to understand and apply non-Cartesian logic.

 The major sensory pathways will be discussed specific to their structure and function.
 Central processing of sensory information will be reviewed in relationship to thalamic and cortical integration.
 Disorders of the sensorium will be reviewed and methodology introduced to aid in differentiating these disorders from central and peripheral origins.
 Applications specific to the treatment of the sensorium will be explored.

 Pain-generating mechanisms will be reviewed from the receptor to central processing.
 Central mechanisms for pain inhibition and facilitation will be reviewed with emphasis placed on the clinical syndromes associated with pain integration.